 A year ago, I was faced with the greatest challenge of my life when I was diagnosed with rheumatoid arthritis at 26 years old.
 What started with a little pain in my feet within a couple of months had become chronic pain in my entire body.
 I quickly went from being a personal trainer, aerialist, and movement junkie to not being able to dress myself, cut my own food, or even tie my shoelaces.

-http://www.becomebodywise.net/wp-content/uploads/2017/10/physical_therapy_portland_oregon_bodywise.jpg250735bodywisehttp://www.becomebodywise.net/wp-content/uploads/2015/12/bodywise-web-logo.pngbodywise2017-10-04 00:49:272017-10-04 00:49:27How You Can Use Mindfulness To Overcome Any Challenge That Comes Your Way
+https://www.becomebodywise.net/wp-content/uploads/2017/10/physical_therapy_portland_oregon_bodywise.jpg250735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2021/03/bodywise-physical-therapy-portland-oregon-logo-icon-sm.pngbodywise2017-10-04 00:49:272017-10-04 00:49:27How You Can Use Mindfulness To Overcome Any Challenge That Comes Your Way

 In the past few decades, there has been a revolution in how we perceive the body.
 What appears to be an object, a three-dimensional anatomical structure, is actually a process, a constant flow of energy and information.